NETiSACK/brunch-f2fs/README.md

 See [Bruch Framework by sebanc Install Instructions][brunch-framework-install-instructions]

-Note: There is no support for linuxloops yet.
+Note: There will likely no support for linuxloops.

 <!-- Reference Links -->
 <!-- Badges -->